haxpor/aseprite-macos-buildsh/README.md

 * `--sdk-root`

-	To set your latest MacOS SDK root as part of Xcode toolchain.
-By default it will query current prefix-value from `xcode-select` and append it with `/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.12.sdk`.
+	To set your latest macOS SDK root as part of Xcode toolchain.
+By default it will query current prefix-value from `xcode-select` and append it with `/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.14.sdk`.
 But in case, it doesn't work or `xcode-select` didn't do the work, you can use this option to manually specify it.

 * `--target`

 	To set you target path to install aseprite.
-By default it will be at `/Applications` but it might be different for some users.
+By default it will be at `/Applications` but some users might want it differently.
 In case you use this parameter, please see [#3](https://github.com/haxpor/aseprite-macos-buildsh/issues/3).

 So for example, you will execute